alwynm/alwynm.github.io/_posts/2018-11-22-why-embedding.md

 ## One-hot vectors

-Let’s say your vocabulary has 10000 words, and you have defined an ordering over these words — “a”, “the”, “they”, “are”, “have”, etc. Now, you can represent the first word in the ordering
+Let’s say your vocabulary has 10000 words, and you have defined an ordering over these words - “a”, “the”, “they”, “are”, “have”, etc. Now, you can represent the first word in the ordering

 <center>$\begin{pmatrix} "a" \end{pmatrix}$
-as $\begin{bmatrix} 1 0 0 0 ... \end{bmatrix}$</center>
+as $\begin{bmatrix} 1 \t 0 \t 0 0 ... \end{bmatrix}$</center>

 $\begin{pmatrix} "a" \end{pmatrix}$
 as $\begin{bmatrix} 1 0 0 0 ... \end{bmatrix}$